 Changes due to COVID-19

-- While scheduled rent increases can now take effect, provided proper notice has been given to tenants, rent increases cannot be collected retroactively.
+- Scheduled rent increases may take effect provided proper notice has been given to tenants.

 Residential Tenancies Act (RTA) Handbook

 The RTA Handbook is designed to explain the rights and responsibilities of all tenants, landlords, and agents involved in renting residential premises in Alberta under the Residential Tenancies Act and regulations:

 - Residential Tenancies Ministerial Regulation

 - Security Deposit Interest Rate Regulation